fingon/tarty/README.md

 Almost none - pydantic is used for input validation.

+Uses modern Python features like union types (|) instead of Optional/Union from typing.

 ## Implementation requirements ##

 This should be single file Python script, with unit tests outside it.